microsoft/WhatTheHack/020-LinuxFundamentals/Coach/README.md

 - \`./Student\`
   - Student's Challenge Guide
 - \`./Student/Resources\`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
+  - Resource files, sample code, scripts, etc. meant to be provided to students.
+(Must be packaged up by the coach and provided to students at the start of event)